 The platform's integration of Jupyter notebooks expands analysis options in Terra.
 Notebooks are applications that contain code cells to run interactive analysis (in R or Python) and documentation cells in flexible markdown language.
-Coupled with BigQuery and Google Cloud Storage, notebooks enable you to run complex statistics and visualization interactively on large amounts of data, including tabular data (think medical records or wearables data).
+Notebooks enable you to run complex statistics and visualization interactively on large amounts of data, including tabular data (think medical records or wearables data).
 Instead of programing an analysis or visualization to run, going away while it runs, and returning to see the results, you can run the cells in your notebook and see the results immediately.
 And because every code cell has (ideally) documentation, they are an ideal way to collaborate and share your analysis.

 Terra-based Jupyter Notebooks are enabled with a variety additional useful tools.
 Some examples of tasks you can do in a Jupyter notebook on Terra include:

 - Using Hail - Python-based library for interacting with genomic data